ambientkit/ambientkit.github.io/docs/plugins/mvp.md

 	}
 }

 // PluginName returns the plugin name.
-This name should match the package name.
-// PluginName should be globally unique.
-Only lowercase letters, numbers,
+PluginName should be globally unique.
+// It must start with a lowercase letter and then contain only lowercase letters
+// and numbers.
-// and underscores are permitted.
-Must start with with a letter. func (p *Plugin) PluginName() string {
+func (p *Plugin) PluginName() string {
 	return "mvp"
 }